 Some Details Regarding Latent Class Analysis

-The latent class estimation process works like this:
+The Latent Class MNL estimation process works like this:

 |1.||Initially, select random estimates of each group's utility values.|